pgeu/pgeu-system/docs/confreg/emails.md

 of the email, so you should still be careful about the formatting.
 For the text/plain part, no formatting at all is done.

-You can use jinja style templating to include some defails about the attendee in the email.
+You can use jinja style templating to include some details about the attendee in the email.
 For example, specifying {{attendee.fullname}}
 will give the attendees full name, to be used for example in greetings.
 A list of (most) available attributes are included below